-- 1. Students shall demonstrate mastery of the required content for each course.
-Mastery is defined as an average of sixty-five percent (65%) proficiency in all learning activities and subjects to include assessments written, performed, or observed. - 2.
+- 1. Students should demonstrate mastery of the required content for each course.
+Mastery is defined as an average of sixty percent (60%) proficiency in all learning activities and subjects to include assessments written, performed, or observed. - 2.
 Content for the grade is defined as those objectives described in the College and Career Readiness Standards.